taosdata/TDengine/docs/en/12-taos-sql/22-meta.md

 | 9   |   trigger    | INT           | Method of triggering the result push (see stream processing documentation).
 It should be noted that `trigger` is a TDengine keyword and needs to be escaped with ` when used as a column name. |

 ## INS_USER_PRIVILEGES

+Users whose SYSINFO attribute is 0 can't view this table.

 | #   |   **Column**   | **Data Type** | **Description**                         |**                                                                               |
 | --- | :----------: | ------------ | -------------------------------------------|